 Accounts receivable from insurance billings and hospital partners are reported at the amount management expects to collect on balances outstanding at year-end.
 Management provides for potentially uncollectible amounts through a valuation allowance based on its assessment of the status of individual accounts.
-Based on an assessment of the credit history with those having outstanding balances and current relationships with them, management has concluded that realization losses on balances outstanding at year-end will be immaterial.
+Based on an assessment of the credit history with those having outstanding balances and current relationships with them, management believes balances are fully collectible and no allowance is necessary